arnaudstiegler/learning_resources/clip_training/README.md

 - Download data locally using provided link to DATA_PATH
 - Run `python clip_training/datagen.py --filepath {DATA_PATH} --dest {IMAGE_PATH}`
 - Run training using `python clip_training/run_training.py --filepath {DATA_PATH} --images_path {IMAGE_PATH}`

+NB: by default, the `transformers` Trainer will use all availables GPUs.
+To limit the GPUs used by the trainer, use `CUDA_VISIBLE_DEVICES={value}` when running the script